 Your car’s tires are arguably the most important components when it comes to performance, handling, and safety.
 But with so many tire types and brands available, how do you know how long your tires will realistically last?
-There are many variables that determine tread life, ranging from tire construction to driving habits.
-In this in-depth blog post, we’ll provide a detailed overview of tire lifespan, inspection tips, influential factors, and advice on maximizing the longevity of your tires.

-Determining the Average Tire Tread Lifespan
+How Long Do Car Tires Last?
+Determining the Average Lifespan

-The average lifespan of tires depends primarily on the type of tire, typical usage, and driving conditions.
 Here is a breakdown of the typical tread life estimates for common tire categories:

 a.
 All-Season Tires